MicrosoftDocs/cpp-docs/docs/ide/vcpp-directories-property-page.md

  ![Show Library Directories](media/vcppdir_libdir.png "Dialog to add or remove library paths")

-Use this dialog to view the current directories.
-However, if you want to change or add a directory, it is better to use **Property Manager** to create a property sheet or modify the default user property sheet.
-For more information, see as described in [Creating reusable property configurations](working-with-project-properties.md#bkmkPropertySheets).

 As shown above, many of the inherited paths are given as macros.
 To examine the current value of a macro, choose the **Macros** button in the lower right corner of the dialog box.
 Note that many macros depend on the configuration type.
 A macro in a debug build might evaluate to a different path than the same macro in a release build.

 You can search for partial or complete matches in the edit box.
 The following illustration shows all the macros that contain the string "WindowsSDK" and it also shows the current path that the macro evaluates to: